 The effect of black and white is beautifully striking.
-Tell me about your (or yours) choice to make the film like this.
+Tell me about your choice in giving the film this particular atmosphere.

 Copyright © 2018 Italian Cinema Today - All Rights Reserved.